 - PFA The PFA provides a guide for focusing strategies where science suggests efforts will best benefit the springs.
 The PFA boundary may be adjusted in the future if additional relevant information becomes available. - Project Collection Period The BMAP project collection period is limited to projects after a certain date, based on the data used to calculate the reductions needed.
 Reductions from older projects are accounted for in the updated baseline loading.
 The timing eligibility for projects is dependent on the data used to estimate the NSILT loads, which also depend on the source type.
 The following project cutoff dates apply in this BMAP document, which are based on the data used in the most recent NSILT update. - Urban and agricultural stormwater projects: Projects completed in the BMAP on or after January 1, 2011. - WWTF Improvements: Projects completed on or after January 1, 2022, or later.
-Prior projects were included in the NSILT estimates. - OSTDS Enhancements/50% Treatment or OSTDS Connection to Sewer: Projects completed on or after January 1, 2023, based on the FLWMI data year used in the 2023 NSILT update. - Legacy Sources Land uses, activities or management practices not currently active in the basin may still be affecting the nitrate concentration of the springs.
+Prior projects were included in the NSILT estimates. - OSTDS Enhancements/50% Treatment or OSTDS Connection to Sewer: Projects completed on or after January 1, 2023, based on the FLWMI data year used in the 2023 NSILT update. - WWTFs Allocations for WWTFs were determined by applying effluent limits to each WWTF.
+This approach allows WWTFs to assume additional flows as OSTDS are phased out and still meet their allocation.
+It also acknowledges those facilities that already meet a high level of treatment.
+With this concentration-based approach, the total percent reduction assigned to the WWTFs will be different than the percentage applied to other sources. - Legacy Sources Land uses, activities or management practices not currently active in the basin may still be affecting the nitrate concentration of the springs.
 The movement of water from the land surface through the soil column to the UFA and through the UFA to the spring system varies both spatially and temporally and is influenced by local soil and aquifer conditions.
 As a result, there may be a time lag between when nitrogen input to the UFA occurs and, ultimately, when that nitrogen arrives at the impaired springs.
 The timing of this delay is not fully known. - Milestones Assessment of progress toward the milestones must be conducted every five years and revisions to the plan must be made as appropriate.
 BMAPs use an adaptive management approach that allows for incremental load reductions through the implementation of projects and management strategies; however, the restoration target, or TMDL, remains the same.